UviDTE-FPSoC/Zynq7000-examples/SD-operating-system/PetaLinux/2019.2/README.md

 ### Xilinx Runtime XRT Installation
 The installation of the XRT should be performed if using a chip of the family Zynq UltraScale+ MPSoC-based, as it is implemented as a combination of user-space and kernel driver components.
 If you are using a chip from another family, it also provides a software interface to Xilinx programmable logic devices.
 The steps to install the package are followed from [*Vitis Unified Software Platform Documentation.
 Embedded Software Development.
 Page: 19*](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1400-vitis-embedded.pdf).
-There is a copy of this document uploaded in the folder *"Xilinx Guide"* folder of this repository.
+There is a copy of this document uploaded in the *"Xilinx Guide"* folder of this repository.
 To download the DEV file for Linux 16.04 [click here](https://www.xilinx.com/bin/public/openDownload?filename=xrt_201920.2.3.1301_16.04-xrt.deb).
 If you have other Linux versions, go to the documentation page before mentioned.

 Once the packet has been downloaded, type in the following command to install it.